Mr Zierhut, please introduce yourself, and how did everything start for you?

 Why is it worth taking action against product piracy?

 Some companies are aware of the phenomenon, but do not worry about the effects, and some are even happy to be faked and thereby become even better known.
 This joy only lasts until loss of sales and damage to their image occur and they are sued for damage to property or health.
 Counterfeiters use the “good reputation” of a product to deceive buyers about its origin and quality.
 Counterfeiters do not have to spend money on research, development and market introduction.
 The goods are sold through long and opaque distribution chains.
 Buyers who believe they have purchased the original attribute poor quality and early wear and tear to the original manufacturer.
 If counterfeits leads to damage to health, manufacturers may be held liable even though they did not produce the counterfeit themselves.
+Often the theft of ideas begins with the relocation of production to a country with low production costs – but also low protection standards.

 What property rights are available to your clients?

 Registered property rights, i. e. patents and trademarks, copyright and competition law are the protection system for intellectual property.
 Property rights can be differentiated according to what they protect.
 We have patents and utility models available for technical inventions; brand and title for identifying goods and services.
 Protection of creative services is via copyright and design law.
 Competition law ensures that services are not unfairly exploited.
+It is absolutely necessary to protect your intellectual property at an early stage.
+Anyone who fails to register a property right can usually not invoke it.
+The leading nations have agreed on minimum standards in the field of trademark, patent, design and copyright law within the so-called “TRIPS” agreement.
+It is now much easier and cheaper to build an international portfolio.

 What do you ask of the counterfeiters?